“A Bridge Home puts Angelenos on a path out of homelessness and into supportive housing.”

-Bridge housing is a temporary facility constructed on City-owned properties to quickly bring homeless Angelenos off the streets and help them rebuild their lives.
+Bridge housing is a model of temporary housing that has service-enriched programs aimed to quickly bring homeless Angelenos off the streets and help them rebuild their lives.
 Bridge housing offers 24/7 security and on-site services like case management, mental health care, substance abuse treatment, and housing placement to help residents stabilize their lives, move on to permanent housing, and stay off the streets for good.

 Why was my neighborhood selected for bridge housing?

 If we’re going to end homelessness, we need to create solutions in every community — which is why the Mayor’s budget funds temporary bridge housing in all 15 Council Districts.
 Each bridge housing site is selected based on its proximity to dense homeless encampments.
 These sites are specifically designed to serve the homeless population that already lives in your community, and help clean up encampments in your neighborhood.
 Every Council District that builds temporary bridge housing will receive additional sanitation funds to restore spaces that were previously encampment sites into safe, clean, public passageways.

 The City is deploying teams of outreach workers to engage homeless Angelenos who live around the A Bridge Home site to ensure that people moving into the temporary bridge housing are already residents of the neighborhood.
 The only qualification for people to move in is their proximity to the site.
 Each site is specifically designed to support the needs of the population nearby — whether they are women, men, or senior citizens.
 Everyone will have their housing needs assessed as they come on site, and their case manager will work with them to move them into a more permanent solution.

 Will A Bridge Home bring homeless people into my neighborhood?

 No. This temporary bridge housing is designed specifically to serve people who live in encampments in the community surrounding the site, who will be identified during a period of outreach.
 The City is bringing in additional sanitation and enforcement services to ensure that the streets surrounding the sites remain safe and clean.

 How are you deciding where to put the bridge housing?